jadecodespy/prizegenerator/README.md

 - The project must be deployed using containerisation and an orchestration tool.
 - As part of the project, you need to create an Ansible Playbook that will provision the environment that your application needs to run.
 - The project must make use of a reverse proxy to make your application accessible to the user.

+## Application Outline
+For this project, I created a prize generatator app.
+A random code is generated and to win prizes you have to have a specific code, to win a car the code has to start with the letter C and the second number has to be a one.To win Chocolates, the fifth number has to be a nine.
+To achieve all this, i needed to create four micro services, and they all depend on each other in order for the app to work.
+- Service One: This is the core service, it will render the Jinja2 templates needed to interact with the application, it will also be responsible for communicating with the other three services.
+- Service Two & Three: These two services are responsible for creating random outputs for the users.
+- Service Four: This service takes the output from service one & two and process it.
+It will then create a random output.

+##### Tools Used
+- Trello Board
+- Version Control: Git
+- CI Server: Jenkins
+- Configuration Managment: Ansible
+- Cloud Server: GCP virtual machine
+- Containerisation: Docker
+- Orchestration Tools: Docker Swarm
+- Reverse Proxy: NGINX